-DWGP's community choice aggregation services include the following:
+DWGP's services to community choice aggregators include the following:

-- Billing and other pass-through issues with incumbent utilities; and
+- Billing and other pass-through issues with incumbent utilities.

 DWGP is a Partner Member of the California Community Choice Association.